frenck/spook/README.md

 > Finds scripts that use non-existing areas, devices or entities in, for
 > example, their service calls. _#void_

+# Frequently Asked Questions

+In the first few days after putting Spook out, some of the same questions kept popping up.
+So, here are some answers to those questions.

+## Is this a serious thing?

+Yes!
+It is not a normal integration, like one that connects to a device or service, or one that provides a helper of some sort.
+But is is a serious integration, that is meant to be used in a serious way.

+## Why is Spook called Spook?

+I (Frenck) am Dutch.
+I grew up with "Casper het vriendelijke spookje", also known as "Casper the friendly ghost".
+"Spook" is the Dutch for "ghost".

+Casper was scary at first, but you could really love him in the end.
+Which seems fitting for a custom integration, as custom integrations are more like to break, thus being a little scared of them is not a bad thing.

+"Not your homie" is a refence to my the livestreams I used to do.
+I called my viewer "My Home Assistant Homies", or just "Homies".
+It is thus referring to you, the Home Assistant user, as my friend, my homie.
+However, "Spook" is not your homie, it is a ghost, a spooky thing, he is suposed to make you think a little about what you are doing before you use it.

+Nice little fact, I did use "homey" at first (to maybe annoy the Homey users a bit in SEO), but I decided not to be that _badword_ and to change it back to just "homie".

+Lastly, the little ghost logo & use of the emoji.
+This is great inspiration from the Mushroom card project (I love it!).
+They use a simple mushroom emoji and you see it everywhere in the Home Assistant community, thus decided to do a similar thing.

+## Does this integration break my Home Assistant instance?

+Well, that is not the goal of course.
+But, it is a custom integration, so there is a chance it might break your instance.
+This applies to any custom integration, not just Spook.

+I'm just sharing what I have, without any warranty.
+I've decided to be blunt about it, and make is at least fun to read.
+I could have written a small warning, that would have been boring.

+## Does Spook do random things to my home?

+No. It does not do random things.
+It is not a chaos testing thing and it will not turn lights on/off randomly in the night.
+Unless it is a bug or broken of course.

+## Ok, so should I use Spook?

+No!
+The license doesn't allow that (see below).

 # Changelog & Releases

 This repository does not keep a change log using [GitHub's releases][releases]